 VALIDATION OF US SAILING INSTRUCTOR TRAINERS

-The fee for the four-day course is $350.
-If accepted, payment must be made by credit card or check payable to US Sailing and must be received at least three (3) weeks prior to the course.
+If accepted, payment must be received by US Sailing no more than three (3) weeks prior to the course.
 Late payment is subject to a $25 fee.

 Level 1 IT applications are accepted on an ongoing basis, regardless if a course is currently listed on the schedule.
 On average, US Sailing runs one Level 1 Instructor Trainer course per year either on the east coast, or west coast.
 Please note that submission of an application does not constitute acceptance to the course.
 Applications are reviewed by the IT Candidate Selection Committee and those candidates who are selected will be invited to attend.

 Candidates not selected will be notified in writing.
 Applications are accepted on a rolling basis until four (4) months before the start of the course date.